 Support was tailored to meet the needs of individual students which included mental health support, attendance interventions as well as academic support.
-PP performance was top of the agenda in line management meetings and this focus helped to develop an increased emphasis on interventions and outcomes.

 The pastoral team played a significant role in managing student welfare during this time.
 Parental communication via the pastoral staff and outreach worker was increased to ensure that all our PP student and vulnerable pupils received regular contact and support.